ensime/ensime-tng/README.md

 - import / search for class
 - jump to source

 with diagnostics only working in Scala 2.

-// TODO raise a ticket with Scala 3 to support Reporter callbacks
+Help out with [DOTTY-329](https://github.com/lampepfl/dotty-feature-requests/issues/329) to unblock diagnostics in Scala 3.

 # Installation